WangHaiYang874/ABC22/readme.md

 # top of my todos

+- [ ] debug the simple non-ABC model. there must be a bug somewhere...
+Also, I should merge the move k and move initial copy number.
 - [ ] non-ABC problem. simulating the unobserved times.
 ABC refers to the ABC chemical problems.
 - [ ] think about bridge move.
 - [X] read Overview of Approximate Bayesian Computation.